-The courses are arranged by the academic department.
-The order of the courses is a general consideration of the sequence from freshmen year to senior year.
-Departmental electives come at the end of each department's section unless the elective is particular to one grade level and is therefore placed within the sequence of that grade level's core courses.
+Courses are listed under their academic departments.
+Within departments, courses are ordered according to the general sequence in which they are taken (from Freshman to Senior year).
+Elective courses are listed at the end of each section unless the elective is particular to a grade level, in which case it is placed among that grade level's core courses.